Decipher/textimage/README.txt

 - review routine to store effects - text_string remains, uuids to be removed, filemime to be removed. also check that sequence is based on weights
 - extension to be taken from image style when possible
+- remove _textimage_diag
+- use of gifTransparentColor in Textimage.php

 -------------------------------------------------------------------------------